nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile:**
 <br>
-HealtVault targets users who work primarily in the healthcare industry.
-Such users include: Nurses, Hospital Administrative Staff and Hospital Management Staff.
+HealtVault primarily targets nurses.
 Its features optimize it for users seeking:
 * Speed in recording down new details relating to critical healthcare services like nurse schedules and doctors appointments.
 * A cohesive database that records the critical information of everyone in the hospital, staff and patients included.
 * A desktop CLI application that has a minimalistic GUI.